Immortal DNA strand hypothesis

+The complete proof of a concept generally requires a plausible mechanism that could mediate the effect.
+Although controversial, there is a suggestion that this could be provided by the dynein motor.
+This paper is accompanied by a comment summarizing the findings and background.
+However, this work has highly respected biologists among its detractors as exemplified by a further comment on a paper by the same authors from 2006.
+The authors have rebutted the criticism.

+Testing the hypothesis

-Two main assays are used to detect immortal DNA strand segregation: label-retention and label-release pulse/chase assays.
+Prior to the development of technologies such as next-generation sequencing, advanced lineage tracing and mass spectrometry imaging, two main assays were used to detect immortal DNA strand segregation: label-retention and label-release pulse/chase assays.

 In the label-retention assay, the goal is to mark 'immortal' or parental DNA strands with a DNA label such as tritiated thymidine or bromodeoxyuridine (BrdU).
 These types of DNA labels will incorporate into the newly synthesized DNA of dividing cells during S phase.
 A pulse of DNA label is given to adult stem cells under conditions where they have not yet delineated an immortal DNA strand.
 During these conditions, the adult stem cells are either dividing symmetrically (thus with each division a new 'immortal' strand is determined and in at least one of the stem cells the immortal DNA strand will be marked with DNA label), or the adult stem cells have not yet been determined (thus their precursors are dividing symmetrically, and once they differentiate into adult stem cells and choose an 'immortal' strand, the 'immortal strand' will already have been marked).
 Experimentally, adult stem cells are undergoing symmetric divisions during growth and after wound healing, and are not yet determined at neonatal stages.
 Once the immortal DNA strand is labelled and the adult stem cell has begun or resumed asymmetric divisions, the DNA label is chased out.
 In symmetric divisions (most mitotic cells), DNA is segregating randomly and the DNA label will be diluted out to levels below detection after five divisions.
 If, however, cells are using an immortal DNA strand mechanism, then all the labeled DNA will continue to co-segregate with the adult stem cell, and after five (or more) divisions will still be detected within the adult stem cell.
 These cells are sometimes called label-retaining cells (LRCs).